Break up with your bad eating habits and try this challenge!

 A: Desserts count as one of the three foods and must also be no larger than the palm of your hand.

 Q: Does my drink count as one of the three foods?

 A: No, your drink isn’t included in the three foods.
 If you’re having anything other than water or unsweetened tea, limit the amount to a 12 ounce serving or small size.
-We do encourage you to drink more water and a lot fewer sodas, fruit drinks containing sugar, shakes and water with artificial sweeteners and flavors.
+We do encourage you to drink more water and fewer sodas, fruit drinks containing sugar, shakes, and artificially sweetened water.